Year 2

 - Only on days where the weather is expected to be wet are children allowed to bring in an all in one 'puddle suit'.

-Our Forest School sessions for the second half of Spring Term are:
+Our Forest School sessions for the second half of Summer Term are:

 DRINKS/SNACKS: